sgumlaw/fencify-python-app/guides/Fencify-Python-Implementation.md

 #### Backend API (src/app.ts)

 - Loads env via `dotenv/config`.
-- Uploads use `multer.memoryStorage()` (no local disk writes).
+- Uploads use `multer.memoryStorage()` (no local disk writes) with file size and type limits.
-- DigitalOcean Spaces via `@aws-sdk/client-s3` with public-read ACL.
+- DigitalOcean Spaces via `@aws-sdk/client-s3`; uploads performed with multipart helper `putPublicObject` (`src/s3/upload.ts`) and long-lived cache headers.
+Prefer bucket policy over per-object ACLs.
+- Public URLs are formed using `DO_SPACES_PUBLIC_BASE` when set (CDN or Spaces origin), falling back to `${DO_SPACES_ENDPOINT}/${DO_SPACES_BUCKET}`.
+- Shared axios client with HTTP keep-alive at `src/http/axios.ts` to reduce socket churn.
-- Errors are logged and returned with messages; Axios errors are type-narrowed using `axios.isAxiosError`.
+- Errors are logged and returned with messages.
+In non-production, the outgoing Python payload is logged; production avoids logging large prompts.

 Endpoints